aloha-trades/aloha-trades.github.io/index.md

 The first time you run the app, it will create some default users and data.
 Here is the output:

-###  *Need to change output in here once we get our version up and running
 ```
  meteor npm run start